neirocca sound-first music theory

 • Fermata (𝄐) — hold a note longer than its written value

-Treat every BPM range above as a ballpark.
+Treat every range above as a ballpark.
 Conductors, editions, and eras disagree, and a Baroque Allegro can sit slower than a modern Andante.
 The terms describe a character as much as a speed, so use the numbers to get close, then trust the feel.
 (Published ranges vary by source; see Tempo.)

 Look up the tempo marking on a piece you’re learning, set the metronome to the low end of its range, and play.
 Then push to the high end and play again.
 Somewhere in that span is the tempo where the music makes the most sense to you — and that, not the textbook number, is the one to keep.
+(See how to use the metronome for a practice method built around this.)

 Dial in a tempo on the Metronome